Somashekar175/hellow-world/README.md

 # hellow-world
 optional reposit
-Somashekar R
-computer science and enginering uvce bangalore
+i am a final year student of computer science and engineering, i wanted to do some project on open souce or networking, please sugest me some projects